Urology Care Foundation - What is Conn's Syndrome?

 What is Conn's Syndrome?

 Conn's syndrome is a rare health problem that occurs when the adrenal glands make too much aldosterone.
 This problem is also known as primary hyperaldosteronism.
 Aldosterone is a hormone that controls salt and potassium levels in the blood.
-Too much leads to high blood pressure.
+Too much aldosterone leads to high blood pressure.

 These hormones do many important things.
-For example, they help regulate fluid and salt levels in the body that affect blood volume and blood pressure.
+They help regulate fluid and salt levels in the body that affect blood volume and blood pressure.
 They also help the body react to stress and change.
 They cause a faster heart rate and boost other systems that help you to react quickly with a burst of energy when needed.
 Problems in the cortex or the medulla, then, can result in high blood pressure.

 Symptoms